 - Ideas for actionable allyship

-All The Details for the Aspiring to Allyship Group
+All The Details for the Aspiring to Allyship in Antiracism Group

 Run by: Kelli Carter

 Cost: Free to participate

 Who can come: Literally anyone!
 It doesn’t matter your age, gender, race, or location to join in the conversation.
 Come as you are!
 You don’t need any type of background or education to participate.
-All you need is a willingness to be vulnerable and a commitment to be non-judgmental towards others in conversations about race.
+Ultimately, all you need is a willingness to be vulnerable and a commitment to be non-judgmental towards others in conversations about race.

-Is a group space not how you prefer to discuss sensitive topics?
+Is a group space not how you prefer to discuss sensitive topics about antiracism?

 If you live in Maryland or Washington DC, you can work with one of our individual therapists to process your emotions about race or anything else for that matter!
-Many people thing that therapy is only for mental health problems.
-But any area in which you seek personal growth can be support in a therapeutic space.
+Many people think that therapy is only for mental health problems.
+But, truly any area in which you seek personal growth can be supported in counseling.

 MCCC’s Allyship Work in Action